mehedihasanmir/Smart-Document-Q-A-System-using-RAG/README.md

 The application will be available at http://localhost:8501.

-2. Running the FastAPI Server with Docker
+2. Running the FastAPI Server
 a.
 Build the Docker image:

 docker build -f Dockerfile.fastapi -t fastapi-rag-api .